Low-sugar drinks: 5 options that avoid glucose spikes

 5. Hot or cold herbal teas

 It’s easy to make herbal teas at home, and you can enjoy them hot or iced.
 Try to avoid adding sugar and sweetened milks, and be mindful when ordering tea beverages out (especially iced tea variations) that they aren’t made with added sugar or simple syrups.
 Many of these teas have a natural sweetness on their own.
-Chamomile, rooibos, hibiscus, and liquorice teas are all great options.
+Chamomile, rooibos, hibiscus, and licorice teas are all great options.

 A note on coffee

 Additionally, caffeine can have a diuretic effect, causing you to urinate more, and if consumed in excess may compromise your fluid balance.
-Dehydration can lead to greater glucose spikes and dips (8).

 If you’re a regular coffee drinker, try having a large glass of water before your cup of coffee and continue to drink water throughout the day.